velezj/family-rpg-1/december-2020/notes/motivations-and-connections.md

 #### Connections

-- Hears from Howard Rendalt about expedition and hires Tosei's crew to get and trasport gold to him
+- Hears from Howard Rendalt about potential gold.
+Hires David's Crew (but they don't know it except of Howard) to transport gold to Japan.

 - Enemy of Mr. Combs (and the Japan Cultural Division)